3 Types of St. Augustine Grass For Your Florida Lawn: A Look at The Details

 You get the idea.
 St. Augustine sod is pretty great.

-We recommend three different varieties, for different conditions: Classic, Floratam, and Seville.
+We recommend three different types of St. Augustine: Classic, Floratam, and Seville.

-Let’s take a closer look at St. Augustine turf.
+Let’s take a closer look at St. Augustine grass and see which variety is best for your lawn.

 Classic St. Augustine Grass

-Pests and Disease: It has better disease and insect resistance than other St. Augustine varieties.
+It has better disease and insect resistance than other types of St. Augustine.

 Access The Ultimate Guide to Sod Installation & Maintenance